Vetch Field: Demolition

 Demolition work on the ground began on 31 January 2011.
 The work was predicted to last four to six months.
-The famous North Bank was the first stand to be pulled down.
+Once demolition began the North Bank was the first stand to be pulled down.

 Initially there was some controversy as to the whereabouts of the centre stand's clock – on arrival, the contractors noticed it was missing.
 It was later confirmed in the South Wales Evening Post that it was in the safe hands of a group of people angered by the council's neglect of such Vetch relics as the clock.

-As of May 2011 no full stands remain and all the floodlights have been removed, including the East Stand's unique, bizarre floodlight.
-By the beginning of June 2011, with the club promoted to the Premier League and passing what's left of the ground on a victory parade, work has begun on the outside walls of the old stadium.
+As of May 2011 no full stands remain and all the floodlights have been removed, including the East Stand's floodlight.

-The centre circle, however, will remain, as this is where people's ashes have been spread.
+Proposals

-In August 2011 it was confirmed by Swansea Council that the Vetch would be used temporarily for allotments.
-Coordinated by local artist Owen Griffiths on the historic site of the Vetch Football field, an urban utopia is being created on the site, in collaboration with the local residents.
+In August 2011 it was confirmed by Swansea Council that the Vetch would be used temporarily for allotments coordinated by local artist Owen Griffiths on the historic site of the Vetch Field, in collaboration with the local residents.

+The centre circle, however, was to remain, as this is where people's ashes have been spread.

+Interim uses of the site

+In May 2011 Swansea City A.F.C. held a bus parade for winning promotion to the Premier League, with the start of the parade being marked as the Vetch Field.

+Present site

+The site today is an open green space with a children's playground and a multi-use court.
+A section of the site features a community allotment as proposed, however, this is now permanent rather than temporary.

+Additionally, the site preserves the old centre circle which is now marked by a circular concrete pavement.